brunoczim/typed-symmetric-interaction/poly-typed-abscalc.md

 ```

-# Extra Syntax for Deduction
+# Predicates for Deduction Constraints

 These properties are necessary only for verifying rules
 and are derived by just observing the syntax of the propositions.